richielionell/richielionell.github.io/_posts/2015-05-16-github-pages-jekyll-poole.md

 `[INFO] found RubyInstaller v1.9.3 at C:/Ruby193`
 `[INFO] found RubyInstaller v2.1.6 at C:/Ruby21`

 `Initialization complete!
-Please review and modify the auto-generated` `'config.yml' file to ensure it contains the root directories to all` `of the installed Rubies you want enhanced by the DevKit.``
+Please review &amp; modify the auto-generated` `'config.yml' file to ensure it contains the root directories to all` `of the installed Rubies you want enhanced by the DevKit.``